trans1212/blog/content/statement/understanding the skycoin supply & distribution.md

 ## Understanding Supply

-Skycoin has a total supply of 100 million premined coins.
+Skycoin has a total supply of 100 million coins created in the genesis block.
 Currently the circulating supply is at 7.278.040 SKY (~7,2%).

 75 million coins (75%) are timelocked ([hardcoded in skycoin.go](https://github.com/skycoin/skycoin/blob/develop/cmd/skycoin/skycoin.go) scroll down to bottom) and 25 million coins are currently unlocked.